dvoros/dvoros.github.io/content/posts/breaking-the-rules-of-hueforge.md

 About a year ago I've come across [Hueforge](https://thehueforge.com), which is a great software for turning 2D images into 3D prints.
 I've experimented with it a little bit, and got some nice results.
-Here's the very first image I've tried and the result I got:
+Here's the very first image I've played with and the result I got:

 {{< container-image path="images/color-blending-szalakota.jpg" width=80% >}}